 Once your DBA has been filed, you may not learn whether or not you’ve been approved for several weeks.
 For this reason, it is often recommended to file a DBA at least one to three months before you plan on using your new name.
 The name registration is good for a specified period, which depends on your state.
 Many states reportedly require you to renew your DBA after five years, or else the name expires.

 Make Your DBA a Good One

 Since this process can get quite tedious, it’s best to make it worth your while.
 So, when kicking around DBA names, choose strategically because the right name can have a significant impact on your future.
 You could even say that a primary reason this process exists is that such powerful tools for success should not be available for free.
 This is your opportunity to acquire a significant competitive advantage.
-Do yourself a huge favor and take it seriously.
+Please do yourself a huge favor and take it seriously.